Skip to main content

 define viewer: [user] or editor or viewer from parent

-And in the OpenFGA JSON, it would become:
+In the OpenFGA JSON, it becomes:

 {